 Nesting Dog Bed

-You don't necessarily have to buy a new best pet bed for your dog when she is pregnant, but it would be very helpful for your dog and very nice of you.
 These dog beds for nesting provide your female Fido with certain degree of depth, so that your dog can feel safe, comfortable and secure while sinking deep into a high-walled nest of a bed.

-Normally, you'll see smaller dog breeds using these, but if you look around, you can find something for most medium to large sized dogs.
+Normally, you'll see smaller dog breeds using these, but if you look around, you can find something for most medium to large-sized dogs.

 A great example of a perfect nesting dog bed from Snoozer: